SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   env
   # check for specific env variables set
   # like env_keep+=LD_PRELOAD
+  # check the env vars carefully, sometimes this discloses creds or clues

   # if there is a script to be modified
   # and we do not have write access to script but write access to directory